 Alright, so you need a blog – but how do you know what to write about and how often do you need to write?

 Ok, you’ve got content ideas – great!
-How often do you need to add to your blog?
+But, how often should you update your blog?

 Drum roll …